Skip to Content

 How to cook the fish curry.

-Place a pan over the low-medium fire and pour in the oil(3 tbsp)
+1. Place a pan over the low-medium fire and pour in the oil.

-Gently add the sailfish chunks into the thin coconut milk and continue to cook for another 5 minutes.
+7. Gently add the sailfish chunks to the thin coconut milk and continue to cook for another 3 to 5 minutes.

 Nutrition Information: